Sídney (footballer, born 1963)

-Sídney José Tobias (born 20 August 1963), also known as Sídney or Sídney Tobias, is a Brazilian former professional footballer and manager who played as a forward.
+Sídney José Tobias (born 20 August 1963), also known as Sídney or Sídney Tobias, is a Brazilian former professional football player and manager who played as a forward.

-Career
+Club career

 Sídney was part of the generation that became known at São Paulo FC as "Menudos do Morumbi", and won multiple titles for the club.
 After leaving São Paulo, he was also champion at Atlético Goianiense.

 International career

 Sídney was part of the squad who won the 1983 FIFA World Youth Championship.
 For the Brazil A, made two appearances, in friendly matches against the East Germany and Hungary, in March 1986.

 Managerial career

 In 2020, he was the coach of Guajará in the Campeonato Rondoniense.

 Personal life

 His brother, Toninho Tobias, was also a professional footballer and won the 1993 edition of the Copa São Paulo de Futebol Júnior, with São Paulo FC.